Massimo Maccarone: Coaching career

 Following his retirement, he stayed on at Carrarese as a technical collaborator under his former boss Silvio Baldini for the 2020–21 season, leaving in April 2021 following the appointment of Antonio Di Natale as the club's new head coach.

 In June 2022, Maccarone took on his first role as head coach, accepting a job offer from Tuscan Serie D amateurs Ghiviborgo.
+After a single season at Ghiviborgo, Maccarone was named new head coach of Serie D fallen giants Piacenza; he was however dismissed from his coaching post just a few months later, on 12 November 2023, following a negative start to the club's league campaign.